jeffsvajlenko/GoDupeDetector/README.md

 # GoDupeDetector
-GoDupeDetector (goduped) is a code lcone detection tool for go written in go.
+GoDupeDetector (goduped) is a code clone detection tool for go written in go.
 It utilizes the standard library for most accurate parsing of go source code.
 Detection is performed by applying the longest-common-subsequence algorithm on normalized and pretty-printed source code, and reporting those code fragments meeting a minimum threshold of identical source lines.

 GoDupedDetector is in early development, and currently only detects go functions/methods with similar bodies.